johnbender/jqm-rails/doc/post.md

 </div>
 ```

-Assuming the first page is the current active page and DOM caching is turned on, clicking on the `/bars` link will navigate to the page that already exists in the DOM from that url (the `data-url` is added by the framework to identify where content came from).
+Assuming the first page is the current active page and DOM caching is turned on, clicking one of the `/bars` links will navigate to the page that already exists in the DOM from that url (the `data-url` is added by the framework to identify where content came from).
 As a consequence when clicking the `/bars` link on the `/bars` page it's effectively a no-op.
 This is important in rails because invalid form submissions render the `new` view consistently under the index path (`app/controllers/users_controller.rb`).

 ```ruby
 def create